reddelexc/hackerone-reports/tops_by_program/TOPNEWRELIC.md

 93. [Restricted user can add and delete tags of APM key transactions ](https://hackerone.com/reports/638685) to New Relic - 5 upvotes, $750
 94. [IDOR allows accounts to view full name of other accounts based on email through share notes feature](https://hackerone.com/reports/476958) to New Relic - 5 upvotes, $750
 95. [[NR Infrastructure] Restricted user can update integration provider account name via integrations API](https://hackerone.com/reports/397483) to New Relic - 5 upvotes, $750
-96. [CSV Injection in sub_accounts.csv](https://hackerone.com/reports/127032) to New Relic - 5 upvotes, $0
+96. [[NR Alerts] Internal API exposes Synthetics monitor details to a restricted user without view monitor permissions](https://hackerone.com/reports/386556) to New Relic - 5 upvotes, $750
-97. [/accounts/USERID.json file is left open for Restricted User of organization disclosing Owners's Mobile Number and "billing_info, cc_email"](https://hackerone.com/reports/221250) to New Relic - 5 upvotes, $0
+97. [[Synthetics/Infrastructure/everything] Individual account permissions are not properly managed and inherited on sub accounts ](https://hackerone.com/reports/268541) to New Relic - 5 upvotes, $750
-98. [Privilege Escalation in Default Notification Preferences](https://hackerone.com/reports/210298) to New Relic - 5 upvotes, $0
+98. [User is able to access and create private synthetics locations without upgrading (regression of #276157) ](https://hackerone.com/reports/344468) to New Relic - 5 upvotes, $500
-99. [ Missing security best practices (leads to further impact) ](https://hackerone.com/reports/385420) to New Relic - 5 upvotes, $0
+99. [Restricted user can bypass permissions restriction to create NR Alert policies](https://hackerone.com/reports/380413) to New Relic - 5 upvotes, $500
-100. [CSTI fix (#587829) bypass leading to stored XSS at plugins again](https://hackerone.com/reports/629113) to New Relic - 4 upvotes, $1000
+100. [http://newrelic.com SSRF/XSPA](https://hackerone.com/reports/146875) to New Relic - 5 upvotes, $0
-101. [Stored XSS firing if the error occurs when trying to delete the APM app](https://hackerone.com/reports/530871) to New Relic - 4 upvotes, $750
+101. [CSV Injection in sub_accounts.csv](https://hackerone.com/reports/127032) to New Relic - 5 upvotes, $0
-102. [CSRF at acknowledging an incident](https://hackerone.com/reports/512102) to New Relic - 4 upvotes, $750
+102. [/accounts/USERID.json file is left open for Restricted User of organization disclosing Owners's Mobile Number and "billing_info, cc_email"](https://hackerone.com/reports/221250) to New Relic - 5 upvotes, $0
-103. [NRQL Query allows restricted user to pull all data from Synthetics monitors without having read permissions enabled ](https://hackerone.com/reports/387290) to New Relic - 4 upvotes, $750
+103. [Privilege Escalation in Default Notification Preferences](https://hackerone.com/reports/210298) to New Relic - 5 upvotes, $0
-104. [[NR Alerts] Internal API exposes Synthetics monitor details to a restricted user without view monitor permissions](https://hackerone.com/reports/386556) to New Relic - 4 upvotes, $750
+104. [ Missing security best practices (leads to further impact) ](https://hackerone.com/reports/385420) to New Relic - 5 upvotes, $0
-105. [[Synthetics/Infrastructure/everything] Individual account permissions are not properly managed and inherited on sub accounts ](https://hackerone.com/reports/268541) to New Relic - 4 upvotes, $750
+105. [CSTI fix (#587829) bypass leading to stored XSS at plugins again](https://hackerone.com/reports/629113) to New Relic - 4 upvotes, $1000
-106. [Manipulation of submit payment request allows me to obtain Infrastructure Pro/Other Services for free or at greatly reduced price](https://hackerone.com/reports/219356) to New Relic - 4 upvotes, $600
+106. [Stored XSS firing if the error occurs when trying to delete the APM app](https://hackerone.com/reports/530871) to New Relic - 4 upvotes, $750
-107. [Bypass of #447975 - view mobile application token though "Application Information" sidebar on Installation page ](https://hackerone.com/reports/479139) to New Relic - 4 upvotes, $500
+107. [CSRF at acknowledging an incident](https://hackerone.com/reports/512102) to New Relic - 4 upvotes, $750
-108. [User is able to access and create private synthetics locations without upgrading (regression of #276157) ](https://hackerone.com/reports/344468) to New Relic - 4 upvotes, $500
+108. [NRQL Query allows restricted user to pull all data from Synthetics monitors without having read permissions enabled ](https://hackerone.com/reports/387290) to New Relic - 4 upvotes, $750
-109. [Restricted user can bypass permissions restriction to create NR Alert policies](https://hackerone.com/reports/380413) to New Relic - 4 upvotes, $500
+109. [Manipulation of submit payment request allows me to obtain Infrastructure Pro/Other Services for free or at greatly reduced price](https://hackerone.com/reports/219356) to New Relic - 4 upvotes, $600
-110. [https://rpm.newrelic.com/.htaccess file is world readable](https://hackerone.com/reports/123074) to New Relic - 4 upvotes, $0
+110. [Bypass of #447975 - view mobile application token though "Application Information" sidebar on Installation page ](https://hackerone.com/reports/479139) to New Relic - 4 upvotes, $500
-111. [Open redirection bypass](https://hackerone.com/reports/127741) to New Relic - 4 upvotes, $0
+111. [https://rpm.newrelic.com/.htaccess file is world readable](https://hackerone.com/reports/123074) to New Relic - 4 upvotes, $0
-112. [Normal user can set "Job title" of other users by Direct Object Reference](https://hackerone.com/reports/123435) to New Relic - 4 upvotes, $0
+112. [Open redirection bypass](https://hackerone.com/reports/127741) to New Relic - 4 upvotes, $0
-113. [http://newrelic.com SSRF/XSPA](https://hackerone.com/reports/146875) to New Relic - 4 upvotes, $0
+113. [Normal user can set "Job title" of other users by Direct Object Reference](https://hackerone.com/reports/123435) to New Relic - 4 upvotes, $0
 114. [User enumeration possible from log-in timing difference](https://hackerone.com/reports/127026) to New Relic - 4 upvotes, $0
 115. [Login Open Redirect](https://hackerone.com/reports/131552) to New Relic - 4 upvotes, $0
 116. [newrelic.com rails directory traversal vuln](https://hackerone.com/reports/134032) to New Relic - 4 upvotes, $0